Oranges and lemons,

 Mary Ann’s Irish mother, Catherine Fitzgibbins, was fifteen when she married the twenty-year old labourer William Hawkins in 1830, having already given birth to their first child (Mary Ann) the previous month.
 Although the couple married in Shoreditch, they spent most of the time living in the dingy streets and courts around St Paul’s cathedral, their address changing as regularly as some of my other ‘struggling’ ancestors later in the century, most notably my great-grandfather, Arthur Skelton (Catherine and William Hawkins’ grandson).

-Hawkins Family ‘stamping ground’ in the St Paul’s Conservation Area today
+The Hawkins ‘stamping ground’ in St Paul’s Conservation Area

 Crane Court (off Fleet St) today, where the Hawkins lived in 1837